-Panel A shows the outcome (NSDAP vote shares) of the 1933 election; Panel B the outcome of the 2017 election (AfD vote shares).
+Figure 3 provides an exemplary geographic depiction of the electoral patterns studies here.25 In these maps, every hexagon corresponds to one municipality.
+Panel A shows the outcome (NS-DAP vote shares) of the 1933 election; Panel B the outcome of the 2017 election (AfD vote shares).
 Some smooth, broad spatial gradients are evident, as well as apparently very idiosyncratic, highly localized patterns of variation in party support.

-Panel C then displays areas of historical continuity in voting patterns.
+Panel C combines these two spatial distributions and displays areas of historical continuity in voting patterns.
 To provide a visual comparison, we divide municipalities into terciles of NSDAP and of AfD vote shares (lower, middle and upper terciles), resulting in 9 possible combinations.
 Municipalities that conform to our hypothesis were in the lower (middle, upper) tercile of NSDAP support in 1933, and are in the lower (middle, upper) tercile of AfD support today.
 We color these municipalities in shades of blue.
-The remaining municipalities are those in which NSDAP results in 1933 do not map into current outcomes for the AfD: e.g., municipalities with high rates of NSDAP support historically, but low support for the AfD today.
+The remaining municipalities are those in which NSDAP results in 1933 do not map into current outcomes for the AfD: e.g, municipalities with high rates of NSDAP support historically, but low support for the AfD today.
 They are colored in grey.
-As Panel C shows, a large number of municipalities are conforming to our hypothesis: at the high, middle, and low end of the range of right-wing support.24
+As Panel C shows, a large number of municipalities are conforming to our hypothesis: at the high, middle, and low end of the range of right-wing support.26